 Data for Student Success

-RISE partners with teachers, counselors, and administrators to understand what information educators need to support and advance student learning and achievement.
-We use data to understand student strengths and growth areas, and to then organize personalized support for each student.
+RISE partners with teachers, counselors, and administrators to understand what information educators need to support and advance student success.
+We support educators in using data to understand student strengths and growth areas, and to then organize personalized and equitable support for each student.

-Together, RISE educators have co-designed a series of secure and user-friendly dashboards to inform student supports.
+Together, RISE educators have co-designed a series of secure and user-friendly dashboards and web applications to inform student support.
 For example, these tools help attendance teams pinpoint students who may need additional attention in order to re-engage with school.
-Other dashboards support grade-level teams in collaborating around the needs of their cohort.
+Other tools support grade-level teams in collaborating around the needs of their cohort, and the postsecondary app supports students as they pursue their college and career goals and complete access milestones to pursue their plans.

 Importantly, we work to combine data with educators’ expertise and qualitative experiences to ensure students’ holistic strengths and needs are fully addressed.
 For example, in on-track data team meetings, educators use strengths-based protocols to go through a process of reviewing data, discussing students’ strengths and positive connections to school, reviewing and prioritizing growth areas, and identifying actionable next steps to support the student’s success.
+A strategic data calendar also supports educators in identifying key moments when school teams should use specific data to inform decisions and actions.
 Data alone will not improve outcomes; however, when educators collaborate with actionable information, then we can more ably support student needs and improve student outcomes.

 Dashboard Design Principles